airpair/refund-policy/post.md

 ### 5.1 Credit expiry

-Credit is valid and expires either <sub>(1)</sub> at the end of each year, or
+Credit is valid until and expires either:

-<sub>(2)</sub> 3 months after purchase if the credit was purchased within
+1. At the end of the current lunar year.
-3 months before the end of the current lunar year.
+2. After 3 months, if purchased after Oct 1st in the current year.

 ### 5.2 Credit is non-refundable